RetryR1v2/mms-bounty/README.md

 - Abort Bounty Timer If you abourt a Bounty you need to Wait now till the TImer is Over. ( SPAM PROTECTION )
 - Fixed Blinking Tresor Bug for Some PPL.
 - Added Security Webhooks you see if someone Gets Reward
+- 1.2.7
+- Added Battlepass Support for MMS-Battlepass

 # installation